 As an example, a manufacturer could implement blockchain technology to track each ordered item through the supply chain, as it has concerns over missing inventory.
 Blockchain may be useful, but it may not address the real problem of missing inventory in orders.
 RFID tagging could be a much more important focus, but budget is pushed to the less applicable blockchain implementation.
 It also potentially misses out on certain needs that should be addressed; focusing on blockchain rather than addressing the problem could result in the business missing the importance of putting in an automated workflow that updates each party on each stage of the supply chain journey.

 3 key starting points

 Your current technology stack consists of your digital infrastructure and tools.
-Are all applications within the organization based on Java technology?
+Are all applications within the organisation based on Java technology?
 Or oppositely, based on .Net?
 Certain platforms such as content management systems, require you to consider the same technology.
 If using cloud services is prevalent throughout the company, a cloud deployment of your technology platforms will seem like a preferred choice.
 Mapping your technology completely may also bring interesting findings, such as shadow IT or different departments using the same cloud services under different accounts.

 Being tech agnostic from the get-go is preferable, as it will help you to survey and review each potential technology provider and implementation partner with an open mind, marking each on how their strengths and weaknesses match up with the needs of the business.
-Analysts like Forrester and Gartner provide regular reports across various technologies, tracking developments in the market, and listing pros and cons.
+Analysts like Forrester and Gartner provide regular reports across various technologies, tracking developments in the market and listing pros and cons.